 Building a mailing list

 Before you begin to create a database, you need to think about the information you want to hold on each contact.
-Basic customer details - address, email, telephone and fax numbers - are just a starting point.
+Basic customer details - name, company, email, phone number and address - are just a starting point.
 Details about buying habits will enable you to better understand your customers and meet their needs.
-You can also collect lifestyle information such as gender, age and income so you can target your marketing messages at specific demographic groups.
+You might also collect lifestyle information such as gender, age and income so you can target your marketing messages at specific demographic groups.

 Your contact list can be compiled from a number of sources.
 Start with your existing customers and contacts.
 You can then find new prospects in your area by looking in the electoral register.
 For business prospects, you can refer to the membership lists of industry bodies or local Chambers of Commerce.
 You can also consult directories.
 Copying and mailing a whole list, however, is a breach of copyright.

 Renting or buying a mailing list is a good way to reach a new customer base.
 List rental usually costs about £120 per 1,000 mailing names - but bear in mind lists of consumers tend to be cheaper than lists of business contacts.
-When you shop around for the best mailing list, you can ask for high spenders or other groups based on social type, location or job title.
+When you shop around for the best mailing list, you can specify the types of contacts you require such as high spenders or other groups based on social type, location or job title.

 Keeping your database clean

 Keeping your mailing list clean is an important job.
 A good direct marketing contact list should have accurate, up-to-date and relevant data.
 It's vital to clean your list regularly by removing or amending incorrect data (for example, when mailings arrive 'returned to sender') and getting rid of duplicate entries.
 You will quickly alienate your contacts if you send them mailings that are wrongly addressed or irrelevant to them.

 The law gives individuals the right to stop their personal information being used for direct marketing.
 A request in writing must be honoured within 28 days.
 Individuals can also ask to see any personal information you hold about them to check if it is correct.